metachris/website/content/posts/2025-11-25-ai-sandbox-lima-vm.md

 +++
-date = "2025-11-22"
+date = "2025-11-25"
-title = "Running AI Dev Tools Safely: A Practical VM Sandboxing Guide" description = "AI coding assistants and npm/pip can steal your credentials and data.
+title = "Sandbox Your AI Dev Tools: A Practical Guide for VMs and Lima" description = "AI coding assistants and other devtools can steal your credentials and data.
 Here's how to run them safely in isolated VMs using Lima on macOS/Linux." images = ["/images/posts/ai-sandbox/cover.jpg"]  # 1200 x 675 px tags = ["AI", "VM", "Security"] hideTags = true